DPBH2023/DARK-PATTERNS/Readme.md

 **RESULT:**

-The website strategically highlights dark patterns with a distinctive yellow color, effectively bringing them to the user's attention and elucidating their nature and specific types.
+The website strategically highlights dark patterns with a distinctive red color, effectively bringing them to the user's attention and elucidating their nature and specific types.
 Furthermore, users gain access to a detailed pie chart showcasing the percentage breakdown of different dark pattern categories.
 This not only serves to enhance user awareness but also provides a comprehensive visual representation, enabling users to grasp the prevalence and diversity of deceptive tactics employed on the website.

 **CONCLUSION:**